 Map My School

-Our free Map My School activity is a simple set of lessons where students (Foundation-Year 8) use satellite data to map the amount of green shade on their school grounds – no drones needed.
+Our free Map My School activity is a simple set of lessons in which students use satellite data to map the amount of green shade on their school grounds.

-Students will calculate the percentage of shade and create a map that meets cartographic (mapping) conventions.
+Students calculate the percentage of shade and create a map that meets mapping conventions.

 How to map your school